shenwei356/util/ParallelMap/README.md

 ParallelMap
 ===========

-A lock-free parallel map in go
+A lock-free parallel map in go.

 ParallelMap uses a backend goroutine for the sequential excution of Get and Set or custom function, which was inspired by section 14.17